Industry Observations During a Global Pandemic

 The Current State: Off-Premise Focus

-In uncertain times like now, consumers tighten budgets and opt for value brands.
+In uncertain times like now our observations show us that consumers often tighten budgets and opt for value brands.
 Premium and upscale brands tend to sit by the wayside, requiring promotion in order to remain a consideration among those willing to spend more on quality instead of quantity.

 With this in mind, a 4-6-month-long program focused on keeping your brand front of mind and moving off the shelves might involve the following elements: